-Portraiture was the natural progression for me.
-A challenging discipline and one that perhaps evokes thoughts of tradition and history rather than contemporary art.
-The portrait, however, is as popular as ever, using all manner of media, I believe it demands its existence more than ever before.
+“Portraiture is a challenging discipline and one that often evokes thoughts of tradition and history rather than contemporary art.
+The portrait, however, is as popular as ever, using all manner of media, it demands its existence more than ever before.

 For each portrait I look for those elements that must balance in harmony, a sometimes elusive proposition.
 While a desired outcome might be physical resemblance, as the artist I am looking for much more.
 It is only through the communication between sitter and artist that this can be found.
 It is the story that generates the painting, not just capturing the physical characteristics but what is being invoked and communicated emotionally.
 It is the story of these peoples lives that I come to know, collecting each element that will suspend that life in time. “